rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 >**Example:**
 ><CITE>Brevigraphs in title have been expanded</CITE>

-<a name="1.29.36.4.Y.Y">1.29.36.4.Y.Y</a> If considered important, make a note on title variations found in otherreference sources.
+<a name="1.29.36.4.Y.Y">1.29.36.4.Y.Y</a> If considered important, make a note on title variations found in other sources.

 ## 1.29.37 Parallel titles